-The OEP is back!
+The Medicare OEP is back!
 Shelved a decade ago, not only will Medicare beneficiaries have the AEP to make Medicare plan choices, but will also have an additional time period from January through March to make changes to their coverage.

 Yep.
 Over the last 20 years, it’s started, stopped, started, then stopped again.
 Guess Medicare is hitting the ‘start’ button again.